One question I sometimes get asked as a meditation teacher is, “Why does meditation make me angry?”

 Why Meditation Makes You Angry

-There are a few different reasons why meditation can make you angry:
+There are a few different reasons why meditation makes you angry:

 - Impatience during meditation

 - Not immediately getting the results you want